 In structuring projects like the one with Osprey, Kurish, who is an associate professor in the practice of finance, makes sure his MBA students learn more than the "how-to" of valuing a business.
+"Students in my Financial Valuation course engage in deep research as part of a team, peeling apart the business to understand how the firm works, as well as studying the broader industry and competition," he explains.
+"This kind of project draws on students' data analysis, marketing, accounting, and other skills."

-"Students in my Financial Valuation course engage in "Business is an applied discipline, and the better we are at making connections with practice the more our students internalize what we are teaching.
+"Business is an applied discipline, and the better we are at making connections with practice the more our students internalize what we are teaching.
 They become skilled thinkers and problem solvers who are prepared to do well not only at their first jobs but also throughout their careers."